 The programme uses CAST (Centre for Acceleration of Social Technology) to support funded projects on their Tech for Good journey.
 You’ll see Dan Sutch and other members of the team appear on the blog.

 Each funded organisation gets an expert digital mentor from CAST.
 CAST also coordinate more specific support from other agencies for grantees in response to more specialised needs organisations have.
-They work with Snook, who support organisations with best practice around user research and product design, Founders and Coders who are a digital development training agency focusing on peer support and capacity building, as well as Dot Everyone who drive organisations to think about responsible tech development.

 Its worth checking out Tech for Good 2017’s theory of change developed by InFocus, if you want to see how it all joins together.

 Joe Roberson is the programme’s content producer and responsible for making sure this website delivers on its mission: to help people and their organisations get ready to seek funding and funders feel more confident about funding tech for good project.